jon-harper/MercuryOneUserMods/Mercury_One/jonspaceharper/EVA3/readme.md

 #### Part Cooling Inlet

 There are two version of this file.
-One is based on the stock cooling duct; the other is mounted sideways to save Y axis room.
+One is based on the stock cooling inlet; the other is mounted sideways (may save Y axis space on some configurations).

 Print one (1) of:

 - 5015_inlet_fi.stl
 - 5015_sideways_inlet_fit.stl

-The materials required for each are listed below; both inlets use the same materials.
+Both inlets require the same materials:

 | Part | Qty | Note |
 |------|-----|------|